MDSplus/Documentation/docs/guide/install/windows.md

 To install MDSplus for Windows, first download the appropriate version, and then open the installer (exe) file.
 Follow the on-screen prompts

-1. Read the License Agreement and click "I Agree" to continue
+1. Read the License Agreement and click "I Agree" to continue.

     ![](windows_installation01.png)

 2. Choose whether to install MDSplus for all users on the computer or just yourself.
 Choosing all users will default to the "Program Files" directory; choosing "just for me" will default to your user directory.